alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ### Why does this exist?

-When using the WireMock Docker image, adding custom extensions requires you to:
+When using the WireMock Docker image, adding custom extensions requires:
-- Package your extension(s) as a JAR.
+- Packaging extension(s) as a JAR.
-- Ensure the JAR is built for Java 11 (since the base WireMock Docker image uses Java 11).
+- Ensuring the JAR is built for Java 11 (since the base WireMock Docker image uses Java 11).
-- Place the JAR in the correct location and configure WireMock to load it.
+- Placing the JAR in the correct location and configuring WireMock to load it.

-This project automates and streamlines these steps by dynamically generating a dedicated Gradle project for your extensions, building them against Java 11, and packaging them into a single JAR.
+This project automates and streamlines these steps by dynamically generating a dedicated Gradle project for extensions, building them against Java 11, and packaging them into a single JAR.

 ---